ice-HoTF/DayZ_Mod_Launcher/README.md

 **Modded scripts to use with Bastimeyer's DAYZ Linux CLI LAUNCHER.**

 This script will automatically identify missing mods, download them and launch DayZ with the mods.
 Just follow the instructions in the terminal window.

-Easy mode..
+This script can launch modded servers and vanilla servers.

   **How To**: